CyberfusionIO/python3-cyberfusion-nodechup/README.md

 Use Fast Redirect to easily redirect your domains.
 The idea is simple.
 You have a JSON database, in which you define domains to redirect, and a few redirect options.
 Fast Redirect will then redirect traffic as configured.

-# Run
+# Install & Run

 We recommend running Fast Redirect in a venv.
+Install the package with `pip3 install fast_redirect`.

-`bin/fast-redirect` starts a server on `LISTEN_PORT` (default: `8080`).
+Run `bin/fast-redirect` to start a server on `LISTEN_PORT` (default: `8080`).
 By default, the server binds only to `::1` (IPv6).
 Both are configurable.

+You may daemonize the server.
 An example systemd configuration can be found in `fast-redirect.service`.

 # Database